gdbots/pbjx-bundle-php/README.md

 be added to other schemas.
 This strategy is useful for creating consistent data structures and allowing for library development to be done against mixins and not concrete schemas.

-> A mixin cannot be used by itself to create messages, it must be added to a schema.
+> A mixin cannot be used by itself to create messages, it must be added to a schema that is NOT a mixin.

 This bundle provides a [compiler pass](http://symfony.com/doc/current/service_container/compiler_passes.html) that automatically registers handlers for pbjx command and requests.